junesirius/junesirius.github.io/_posts/Supernatural/2026-07-27-SPN-John-Winchester-journal.md

 > Portland, Maine

-> I don't know if I wold have won, because the spirit let go of its form, animated Fowler's body, and went out through the basement window.
+> I don't know if I would have won, because the spirit let go of its form, animated Fowler's body, and went out through the basement window.
 I got the hell out of there and picked up the boys.
 We were almost to the New Hampshire state line and <u>I'd told Dean a little about what had happened</u>, because I was so frustrated and ashamed that I had to talk to someone.
 Sammy was asleep the whole time.
 >
 > <u>Then Dean asked me one of those killer questions that little kids come up with.
 "Dad," he says.
 "Won't the manitou go after other people now?"</u>